mattsemar/dsp-bottleneck/README.md

 * xiaoye97-LDBTool

 ## Changelog

+### v0.1.0
+Feature: added support for filtering only precursors that are needed (hold control when clicking the precursor filter)
+Feature: added popup warning when a planet with too little power are detected (one popup per planet per game), use config property to disable
+Increased ProductionPlanetCount config property max to 35.

 ### v0.0.4
 Bugfix: fixed issue where multiple clear filter buttons would be added to stats window.